Last Updated on October 11, 2021

 Waterfalls make up some of the most visited and best known natural tourist attractions around the world.
 Stunningly beautiful, it’s little wonder that people travel from far and wide to enjoy the breathtaking natural attractions that are world renowned for their magnificence.
 Selecting biggest waterfalls in the world is not actually a set list that you’ll find identical across your research – largest and biggest are subjective.
 Do you mean the largest waterfall in terms of height?
 Or perhaps the waterfall with the biggest volume is more impressive?
 Depending on how you interpret the term changes the answer!

 The biggest and best waterfalls in the world

-While there are many amazing waterfalls around the globe, listed below are five of the world’s biggest and best waterfalls that stand-out from the rest in terms of not only height and volume, but also factoring in sheer beauty.
+While there are many amazing waterfalls around the globe, these are five of the world’s biggest and best waterfalls that stand-out from the rest in terms of not only height and volume, but also factoring in sheer beauty.

 Height: 51 meters / 167 feet

 Situated in Ontario, Canada and New York, USA, Niagara Falls is undoubtedly the world’s most famous waterfall.
 At 51 meters in height, it is certainly not the largest waterfall in terms of height.
-However, this magnificent waterfall has an average flow rate of 1,834 cubic meters per second.
+However, this magnificent waterfall has an impressive average flow rate of 1,834 cubic meters per second.